A commission-free platform with active and automated investment accounts.

 - Active traders.
 With commission-free trades on its brokerage account, active traders don’t have to worry about fees eating into their returns.

 - Cryptocurrency investors.
-Many trading platforms don’t offer cryptocurrency trading, but SoFi offers 24/7 access to Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and Ethereum Classic.
+Many trading platforms don’t offer cryptocurrency trading, but SoFi offers 24/7 access to Bitcoin, Ethereum and 18 more coins.

 - Hands-off investors.
 Investors who don’t want to manage a portfolio can take advantage of SoFi’s robo-advisor.

 SoFi’s dual trading services allow it to appeal to both passive and active investors with commission-free, self-directed trades and free robo-advising.
 Active traders gain access to stocks, ETFs, fractional shares and cryptocurrency, while passive traders can choose from 401(k), Traditional, Roth or SEP IRAs.